xmtp/xmtp-dot-org/docs/tutorials/identity-resolution.md

 ### Reverse resolution

-For example, if you would like to get the web3 identity of a user, e.g. all the web3 socials and ENS of the `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045` address, then you can simply type into the
+For example, if you would like to get the web3 identity of a user, e.g. all the web3 socials and ENS of the `0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045` address, then you can simply type into the prompt:

 <Tabs>
 <TabItem value="prompt" label="Prompt"  >